-Picture the scene: Last week there weren’t enough hours in the day to complete your never-ending to-do list.
-This week, time is dragging, you haven’t had the slightest bit of work come in and you’re wondering if you’re going to be able to pay your bills at the end of the month.
+Last week there weren’t enough hours in the day to complete your never-ending to-do list.
+This week, time is dragging, you haven’t been assigned slightest bit of work and you’re worrying you won’t be able to pay your monthly bills.

 Whether you’re waiting for a potential client to get back to you or you’ve hit a particularly quiet period, don’t worry – I’ve got you covered.
 Here’s how to stay productive when you’re not freelance writing.

 How to stay productive when you’re not freelance writing 101: create new content for your website’s blog.
 After all, it’s no secret that the little old blog can get neglected during those especially hectic spells.

 Sure, you promised yourself that you would post once a week WITHOUT FAIL.
 However, if this is actually more like once a month in the beginning – don’t sweat it.

 After all, it’s more important to take the paid work and build your portfolio as a new freelance writer.

 Don’t have a blog in your freelance writing niches?
 Start one.
 I mean, it’s only going to help your cause when clients come a-knocking on your freelance writer website door (so-to-speak).

 As well as demonstrating your expertise in your niche(s), having your own blog also helps to develop your technical writing and blogging skills.